497662892/PolypInpainter/README.md

 ## 🔆 Introduction
-This is a PyTorch implementation of the paper "Generalize Polyp Segmentation via Inpainting across Diverse Backgrounds and Pseudo-Mask Refinement" at IEEE ISBI-2024.
+This is a PyTorch implementation of the paper **"Generalize Polyp Segmentation via Inpainting across Diverse Backgrounds and Pseudo-Mask Refinement"** at IEEE ISBI-2024.
 In this paper, we proposed an inpainting based data augmentation method that can significantly enchance the generalization of polyp segmentation models.

 The overview of our data augmentation pipeline is shown below:
 ![image](https://github.com/497662892/PolypInpainter/blob/main/imgs/pipeline.png)
-which includes 5 different components: Training Inpainting Model, Generating Inpainting Images, Pseudo-mask Refinement, Suitible cases selection, and Training Segmentation Model.
+which includes 5 different components: **Training Inpainting Model**, **Generating Inpainting Images**, **Pseudo-mask Refinement**, **Suitible cases selection**, and **Training Segmentation Model**.

 The framework of our proposed data augmentation method is shown below:
 ![image](https://github.com/497662892/PolypInpainter/blob/main/imgs/inpaint_model.PNG)